vyzo/lotus-spook/README.md

 # lotus-spook
-A simple tool for snarfing peer ID/Addr tuples from the bootstrappers.
+A simple tool for snarfing peer records from the bootstrappers throug PX.

 Run:
 ```